Visual Impairment IconHigh Contrast

 Is it better to look more foolish than you are, or to be more foolish than you look?
 I have often heard the question asked, and have always been of the former opinion.
 And in this I have been especially confirmed by a certain experience at Boulogne-sur-Mer.1Boulogne-sur-Mer is a fishing town in northern France.
 I was very young at the time, and innocence was depicted on my countenance—not scribbled in pencil, but written in indelible ink, which the ways of the world have never erased.
 I have reason to believe that I was considered next door to an idiot in consequence, and believed to be on the best terms with my neighbour.
 Nevertheless I have always cherished the weakness as a powerful weapon, and I know that it did me good service upon the occasion in question.

-My cottage by the sea consisted of an apartment at a hotel, with the use of the table-d’ hôte for such refreshments as cannot be supplied by blankets and bolsters.2Table-d’hôte is French for a restaurant meal with multiple courses offered at a fixed price.
+My cottage by the sea consisted of an apartment at a hotel, with the use of the table-d’ hôte for such refreshments as cannot be supplied by blankets and bolsters.2Table-d’hôte is French for the proprietor’s table.
+In other words, he receives both room and board.
 I was thus open to the acquaintance of all the world, and the second day of my sojourn found me swearing eternal friendship with some of the most charming people I had ever met.
 The Honeymoons were not difficult people to know.
 Their forte was frankness.
 They consisted of papa, mamma, and two daughters.
 Papa had a kind of “you-and-I” manner, and a style of address which, whether illustrated in that manner or not, always gave you the idea of a slap on the back.
 He had retired from something or other—I scarcely knew what at the time—and in personal appearance resembled a major of the old school, such as one seldom sees in these latter days except on the stage.
 He was bluff, and not only seemed a good fellow at bottom, but had the more practical advantage of being a good fellow at top.
 Mamma was more studiously pleasant in her manner, and with no approach to bluffness.
 Indeed, she made such pretty little ingratiating grimaces when she met you, and became so playful upon the smallest provocation, that ill-natured persons might have accused her of affectation.
 She was a few years younger than her husband, being probably not more than forty, if ladies ever reach such an age at all.

 They were both very nice persons, as you see; but it is doubtful if I should ever have found myself an ami of their temporary maison—that is to say, their private apartments—but for their daughters; and when I say daughters, I mean one daughter in particular.3Ami is French for “friend.”
 Their names respectively were Rose and Blanche.
 I never knew a Rose in a family without a Blanche to follow.
 Rose was the elder.
 They were particularly unlike in personal appearance, as well as in other things.
 If Rose’s hair was of the agreeable carrot-colour then in the height of its popularity, the locks of Blanche had the advantage of a chestnut hue which can never go out of fashion.
-If Rose was coiffée after the manner of the beauties of the court of Louis XV., Blanche had a style of her own which needed no models.4Coiffée is French for hairstyle or headdress.
+If Rose was coiffée after the manner of the beauties of the court of Charles II., chastened by that of the beauties of the court of Louis XV., Blanche had a style of her own which needed no models.4Coiffée is French for hairstyle.
 If there was a fluttering fascination about one sister, there was something about the other more pleasantly to the point.
 If—but I need not go through a catalogue.
 The difference between the two girls may be summed up in the fact that while the one was very likely to take you by storm, the other was almost certain to undermine you.
 And I need scarcely say which is the more dangerous aggression of the two.

 All this looked very much like being in love, you will say.
 But I really had no definite idea on the subject, and if asked my intentions at the time, should scarcely have known how to answer.
 The major too (if he was not a major he ought to have been made one, as a living peer is said to have been created on account of his looks) never evinced any miserable curiosity on the subject, but gave me every opportunity of enjoying the society of the girls; and it cannot be denied that our intimate companionship, thus encouraged, drifted fast in the usual direction.